The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Cakes & confectionery

 Cakes are required to be labelled with their name.
 You must ensure that the description is true and accurate; some examples are below:

-Cornish pasties and traditional Cumberland sausages have been accredited with protected status.
+Cornish pasties and traditional Cumberland sausages (among others) have been accredited with protected status.
 Any products using this name must comply with the compositional and/or origin requirements.
-More information on protected food names (opens in a new window) is available on the GOV.UK website.
+The full list of UK protected food names is available on the GOV.UK website.

 Failure to comply may result in an improvement notice being issued, requiring compliance to be achieved.
 If the improvement notice is not complied with it is an offence under the Food Safety Act 1990.
 The maximum penalty is a fine and two years' imprisonment.

 If allergen information does not comply with the requirements it is an offence under the Food Information Regulations 2014.
 The maximum penalty is a fine.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.